 ECMCs are funded in partnership with Cancer Research UK.
 The centres focus on speeding up the process of cancer drug development and the search for cancer biomarkers to diagnose cancer, predict the aggressiveness of the disease, or show whether a drug will be effective in a specific patient and at what dose.

-The NIHR National Biosample Centre provides high throughput and high quality biosample processing, storage and retrieval services to support National Institute for Health Research-supported research, and research funded by DH partners, such as the MRC, charities and industry.
+The NIHR National Biosample Centre provides high throughput and high quality biosample processing, storage and retrieval services to for NIHR-supported research, and research funded by partners of the Department of Health, such as the MRC, charities and industry.